-Of course, those starting a professional blog with the hope of making money might need to spend more by purchasing a more powerful laptop with more memory.
+Of course, those starting a professional blog hoping to make money might need to spend more by purchasing a more powerful laptop with more memory.

 Choosing a hosting service

-WordPress does not provide its own hosting service for commercial websites.
-So if you are planning on making money through blogging, you will need to seek out a hosting provider.
+WordPress does not provide its hosting service for commercial websites.
+So if you are planning on making money through blogging, you will need to seek a hosting provider.

 When choosing a host, there are plenty of options available.

-For example, a lot of WordPress hosting providers come with a one-click installer for WordPress that has Elementor already preinstalled.
+For example, many WordPress hosting providers come with a one-click installer for WordPress that has Elementor already preinstalled.
 Elementor is a WordPress page builder and is extremely easy to use for beginners.